 Holy Disobedience – Inspired by the life of Blessed Franz Jägerstätter, we look at how the work of peacemaking occasionally means doing what is difficult and unpopular.

 Human Security – How do we build a safe and secure world?
 This workshop looks at models of international security and explores how we might create a peaceful world.

 Israel/ Palestine- With a focus on the separation wall as a means of building a just peace.

 Conflict and Violence – Conflict is a part of everyday life.
 Here we explore how we respond to conflict positively, deal with the problem, and avoid violence.

 We are very happy to create bespoke workshops and talks based on your requirements

 Who we work with – we primarily work with young people aged between 14 and 18 (school years 10 – 13), although we are happy to work with all primary and secondary year groups.

 Where we work – Throughout England and Wales.

-Numbers – The workshops last about an hour and are most effective with groups of between 20 and 30 participants.
+Numbers – The workshops usually last about an hour and are most effective with groups of between 20 and 30 participants.

 Enquiries and Bookings